Anushka-shukla/Custom-Blockchain/notes.md

 - Ethereum and Hyperledger are having [modular architechture](https://www.businessworldit.com/blockchain-cryptocurrency/which-platform-offers-a-modular-blockchain-in-architecture/)
 - [Further reading](https://philippsandner.medium.com/comparison-of-ethereum-hyperledger-fabric-and-corda-21c1bb9442f6)

-- There are 3 ways of storing information: Centarlised, decentralised, and distributed systems
+- There are three common types of a ledger that can be considered by users in the blockchain:
 ##### Centralised
 - Centralized systems are systems that use client/server architecture where one or more client nodes are directly connected to a central server.
 This is the most commonly used type of system in many organisations where client sends a request to a company server and receives the response.
 ##### Decentralised